grvc-robotics-lab/RealSenseBoxDetection/README.md

   - `centroid`: Centroid point around which separation is performed.
 - **Description:** This function categorizes vertex into two groups (`sideA` and `sideB`) based on their dot product with `avgVector`. vertex with a positive dot product are added to `sideA`, while those with a non-positive dot product are added to `sideB`.
 It assists in organizing vertex for further processing in `calcBoxOrientation`.

-#### movingAverageFilter

-- **Purpose:** Applies a moving average filter to smooth the 3D positions of parcel vertex points.
-- **Parameters:**
-  - `points`: A deque of `Eigen::Vector3d` representing a sequence of 3D points.
-- **Returns:** The filtered 3D point, computed as the average of the last window points in the deque.
-- **Description:** This function computes the moving average of the most recent 3D points (10 points as default) in the points deque.
-The result is a smoothed point that reduces noise in the detected parcel's position.
-This is useful for stabilizing the detected position of the parcel over multiple frames, especially when there is jitter or fluctuation in the measurements.

 ## Main Function Structure